haydenwade/snow-data/README.md

 3. snowfallAmount, quantitativePrecipitation (backup if snowfallAmount not available), probabilityOfPrecipitation,maxTemperature, minTemperature

-## Current data (SNOTEL):
+## Current conditions data:
-- Currently getting this from NWS
+- From NWS for wind, temp forecast, precipitation
-TODO - switch and/or use snotel data as primary source for near real time
+- Current temp is from SNOTEL

 ## Historic data (SNOTEL):